cobmin/nextjstypescript/_posts/Bring-Pixel-Art-to-Life.md

 Once Maize has generated your PFPs, metadata, and minted your NFTs, it compiles all necessary files into a ZIP file for bulk upload.
 - **BulkUploadFolder:** After generation, you'll receive a ZIP file containing everything needed for a bulk upload to LooperLands.
 - **Step-by-Step Upload Process:** A readme file is included in the ZIP with detailed steps for the upload process.
-Follow these instructions in our Discord community to seamlessly upload your creations to LooperLands.
+Follow these instructions to seamlessly upload your creations to LooperLands.
-- **Asset Submission Fee:** Once your asset is submitted, send the asset submission fee to looperlands.loopring.eth.
+- **Asset Submission Fee:** Once your assets are submitted, send the asset submission fee to looperlands.loopring.eth.
 - **Transaction Confirmation:** Post a picture of your transaction in the ⁠looperlands-order-submissions channel on Discord.
 - **Queue and Merging:** Submissions are typically merged into the game around 8 AM EST each morning.
 You can view submissions currently in the queue [here](https://loopworms.io/DEV/LooperLands/AddNewLooper/CreatorReportFile.html).